marcinofulus/iCSEbook1/school/source/abitur/2016/en/qualitatives_integral.rst

 **Solution of part a**

 The integral corresponds to the area under the curve between the :math:`x`-values 3 and 5.
-Thanks to the drawn squares, we can estimate the area to be about 9 squares.
+Thanks to the drawn grid, we can estimate the area to be about 9 squares.
 One square has the height and width of 0.5, respectively.
 The area of a square thus corresponds to 0.25, and the value of the integral is hence about 2.25.

 Because the function of the graph is not explictly given, it is not easy to verify this result with Sage.
 However, we can try to approximately reproduce the graph with an interpolation.
-For this, we choose a polynomial of degree 4 of the form
+To this end, we choose a polynomial of degree 4 of the form

 .. math::

   ax^4+bx^3+cx^2+dx+e\,.

-To fix the parameters :math:`a` to :math:`e`, we have to choose five points which characterize the graph.
+To fix the parameters :math:`a` to :math:`e`, we have to choose five points characterizing the graph.
 For this purpose, we choose the points :math:`(0|3)`, :math:`(1|1)`, :math:`(2|0.5)`, :math:`(4|1.2)` and :math:`(6|2)`.

 With the help of Sage, we can solve the corresponding linear system: